batharva/Conference-Room-Booking-_-CED/README.md

 ## How To Execute The Code?
 1. Windows User: Directly download the project.exe file double click and open to run it.
 2. Linux User: Directly download the project.out file , open terminal locate the folder and type ./project.out

+## Note:
+We are trying and keep updating to cover all the extreme test cases that a user can input incorectly.